XPRIZE/GLEXP-Team-RoboTutor-RoboTutor/ltk/src/main/jni/README.md

     ndk-build NDK_LIBS_OUT="../jniLibs"

+To build successfully you must add:

+    sourceSets {
+        main {
+            jni.srcDirs = []
+        }
+    }

+to the build.gradle file for the writingcomp module

 To Build you need to update the PATHH variable to point to the jni folder in your dev environment.